-- 3. Congress also has established a clear structure for CMS to make annual changes to payments for covered hospital outpatient services under Medicare.
+- 4. The 2020 Final Rule is ultra vires for the same reasons as the 2019 Final Rule.
+Congress has established a clear structure for CMS to make annual changes to payments for covered hospital outpatient services under Medicare.
 42 U.S.C. § 1395l(t)(9)(A).
-Changes to payments that target only specific items or services must be budget neutral.
+Changes to payment that target only specific items or services must be budget neutral.
 42 U.S.C. § 1395l(t)(9)(B).
-And yet in an unprecedented assertion of the agency's authority, the Final Rule purports to do precisely what Congress has expressly prohibited: CMS seeks to reduce total payments for covered hospital outpatient services for calendar year (CY) 2019 by hundreds of millions of dollars by targeting a select group of services for non-budget-neutral payment adjustments.
+And yet the 2020 Final Rule purports to do precisely what Congress has expressly prohibited: reduce total payments for covered hospital outpatient services for CY 2020 by hundreds of millions of dollars by targeting a select group of services for non-budget-neutral payment adjustments.
 CMS cannot exercise its limited authority in a manner so flagrantly inconsistent with the Medicare statute.
-That, too, is textbook ultra vires action. - 4.
-This Court should reject CMS's attempts to replace Congress's unequivocal directives with the agency's own policy preferences.
-CMS may not contravene clear congressional mandates merely because the agency wishes to make cuts to Medicare spending.
+That is textbook ultra vires action-as this Court has already held. - 5.
+The 2020 Final Rule is unlawful for other reasons as well.
+In the Medicare statute, Congress has laid out a clear distinction between "excepted" off-campus PBDs, which meet specified grandfathering requirements, and "non-excepted" off-campus PBDs, which do not.
+The statute makes clear that services provided at excepted and non-excepted off-campus PBDs should be paid pursuant to different payment systems.
+42 U.S.C. § 1395l(t)(21)(C).
+And yet the 2020 Final Rule effectively abolishes any distinction between excepted and non-excepted entities by subjecting them both to the same payment system and rate.
+That violates the clear intent of Congress and therefore is ultra vires.